XPO Logistics (NYSE:XPO) Shares Gap Up on Analyst Upgrade

-XPO Logistics, Inc. (NYSE:XPO – Get Rating) shares gapped up before the market opened on Wednesday after Cowen raised their price target on the stock from $115.00 to $117.00.
+XPO Logistics, Inc. (NYSE:XPO – Get Rating) gapped up prior to trading on Wednesday after Cowen raised their price target on the stock from $115.00 to $117.00.
 The stock had previously closed at $61.93, but opened at $69.67.
 Cowen currently has an outperform rating on the stock.
-XPO Logistics shares last traded at $70.85, with a volume of 14,619 shares changing hands.
+XPO Logistics shares last traded at $70.85, with a volume of 14,619 shares.

-Several other brokerages have also issued reports on XPO.
-Citigroup decreased their price target on shares of XPO Logistics from $110.00 to $98.00 in a research note on Wednesday, January 12th.
-Benchmark initiated coverage on shares of XPO Logistics in a research note on Wednesday, December 22nd.
-They issued a “buy” rating and a $103.00 price target for the company.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of XPO Logistics from $131.00 to $120.00 and set a “buy” rating for the company in a research note on Thursday, February 10th.
-Raymond James decreased their target price on shares of XPO Logistics from $102.00 to $95.00 and set an “outperform” rating for the company in a report on Friday, February 11th.
-Finally, Oppenheimer dropped their target price on shares of XPO Logistics from $108.00 to $96.00 and set an “outperform” rating on the stock in a research note on Monday, November 22nd.
-They noted that the move was a valuation call.
-Five research analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $116.08.
+XPO has been the subject of several other reports.
+Deutsche Bank Aktiengesellschaft dropped their target price on XPO Logistics from $131.00 to $120.00 and set a “buy” rating for the company in a research note on Thursday, February 10th.
+Evercore ISI started coverage on XPO Logistics in a research note on Friday, February 25th.
+They issued an “outperform” rating and a $91.00 target price for the company.
+Benchmark started coverage on XPO Logistics in a research note on Wednesday, December 22nd.
+They issued a “buy” rating and a $103.00 target price for the company.
+Wolfe Research started coverage on XPO Logistics in a research note on Tuesday, December 7th.
+They issued an “outperform” rating and a $101.00 target price for the company.
+Finally, Wells Fargo & Company upped their target price on XPO Logistics from $112.00 to $119.00 and gave the company an “overweight” rating in a research note on Wednesday.
+Five investment analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $116.08.

-In other news, CEO S Jacobs Bradley sold 3,217,500 shares of the stock in a transaction on Thursday, December 9th.
-The shares were sold at an average price of $74.21, for a total value of $238,770,675.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Corporate insiders own 17.80% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in XPO.
+BlackRock Inc. raised its position in shares of XPO Logistics by 1.0% during the 3rd quarter.
+BlackRock Inc. now owns 9,285,803 shares of the transportation company’s stock worth $738,964,000 after purchasing an additional 88,777 shares during the period.
+MFN Partners Management LP raised its position in shares of XPO Logistics by 180.3% during the 3rd quarter.
+MFN Partners Management LP now owns 3,575,369 shares of the transportation company’s stock worth $284,528,000 after purchasing an additional 2,300,000 shares during the period.
+State Street Corp raised its position in shares of XPO Logistics by 6.9% during the 4th quarter.
+State Street Corp now owns 2,765,969 shares of the transportation company’s stock worth $214,169,000 after purchasing an additional 178,804 shares during the period.
+Empyrean Capital Partners LP raised its position in shares of XPO Logistics by 72.4% during the 3rd quarter.
+Empyrean Capital Partners LP now owns 1,350,000 shares of the transportation company’s stock worth $107,433,000 after purchasing an additional 567,038 shares during the period.
+Finally, Massachusetts Financial Services Co.
+MA acquired a new stake in shares of XPO Logistics during the 4th quarter worth approximately $103,216,000.
+73.14% of the stock is currently owned by institutional investors.

-XPO Logistics (NYSE:XPO – Get Rating) last released its quarterly earnings data on Tuesday, February 8th.
-The transportation company reported $1.34 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.98 by $0.36.
-XPO Logistics had a net margin of 2.04% and a return on equity of 31.71%.
-The business had revenue of $3.36 billion during the quarter, compared to analyst estimates of $3.25 billion.
-During the same quarter last year, the business earned $1.19 earnings per share.
-XPO Logistics’s quarterly revenue was up 14.4% compared to the same quarter last year.
-Analysts anticipate that XPO Logistics, Inc. will post 5.27 EPS for the current fiscal year.
+XPO Logistics (NYSE:XPO – Get Rating) last announced its quarterly earnings results on Tuesday, February 8th.
+The transportation company reported $1.34 earnings per share for the quarter, topping analysts’ consensus estimates of $0.98 by $0.36.
+XPO Logistics had a return on equity of 31.71% and a net margin of 2.04%.
+The business had revenue of $3.36 billion for the quarter, compared to analysts’ expectations of $3.25 billion.
+During the same period in the prior year, the firm earned $1.19 EPS.
+The business’s quarterly revenue was up 14.4% on a year-over-year basis.
+On average, equities research analysts predict that XPO Logistics, Inc. will post 5.27 earnings per share for the current fiscal year.

 About XPO Logistics (NYSE:XPO)